 // creates a new instance of List<String> and calls the constructor. var x := new List<String>; // creates an array of integers with size 15 var y := new int; // creates an array of integers with size 15 var y := MyRecord(5);

-Very often the first task after creating a class instance is to initialize some of its properties that are not set by a constructor.
+Very often, the first task after creating a class instance is to initialize some of its properties that are not set by a constructor.
 For example:

 var b := new Button(); b.Title := 'Click me!';

 Oxygene allows to add property initializers as part of the parameter list, to do this in one step. this is especially helpful when the created object is immediately passed on to, say, a method call:

 This extended syntax is only supported for constructors, and the property initializers must be placed after any of the regular constructor parameters.